 Strengthening Tech Governance

 As digital platforms become increasingly entrenched in every aspect of modern life, developing new and thoughtful governance and regulatory structures is critical.
 The Institute convenes leading academics, policymakers, and stakeholders to reframe the debate around the governance of new and entrenched technologies and proposes new frameworks for governance in the networked era.
-The Institute engages stakeholders through its policy proposals and education programs, including its annual Tech Foundations for Congressional Staff, the AG Network Project, and ongoing convenings.
+The Institute engages stakeholders through its policy proposals and education programs, including its annual Tech Foundations for Congressional Staff, the Attorney General Technology Education Program, and ongoing convenings.
 The Institute also supports key work at Georgetown through collaborations with clinical programs and classroom education.

 March 10, 2021 - Institute Tackles AI Ethics with U.S. Rep. Yvette Clarke & Roger McNamee at Launch of Equal AI’s “In AI We Trust?”
 Podcast